MarioGomezRamos/THOx/README.md

    This namelist can be repeated if more than one core state is to be included.
 After the last core state is introduced, an empty CORESTATE namelist must be included.

 ### OUTPUT namelist: wfout, cdcc, verb, solapout.
-    Controls the information printed out in stdout and auxiliary files
+Controls the information printed out in stdout and auxiliary files.

   - wfout(:): array containing the indeces of the projectile eigenstates whose wavefunctions will be printed out.
   - solapout(:): array containing the indexes of the projectile eigenstates whose overlap with the scattering states will be printed.